Last Updated on May 18, 2020

-Hi, my name is Mike Churchill, and I’d like to introduce the Teleopto Wireless optogenetics system from Amuza.
+Introduction to Teleopto Wireless Optogenetic stimulation of mice, rats, and other small animals during behavioral testing.

 Teleopto is a turnkey solution for optogenetic stimulation of mice, rats, and other small animals during behavioral experiments.
 Most systems use a stationary laser or LED and a long fiber optic cable for stimulation, limiting the ability of your animals to move during behavioral experiments.
 But since Teleopto is wireless, your research animals have complete freedom of movement and can move through doorways, tunnels, mazes, and even large open field environments.

 The Teleopto system consists of remote control, wireless receiver headstages, and LED fiber-optic implants.
-The whole system is ready to use out of the box.
-Just plug it in and you’re ready to go.
-An infrared signal from an emitter on the remote to the receiver turns the LEDs on and off.
+The whole system is ready to use right out of the box.
+The remote sends an infrared signal to the receivers to turn the LEDs on and off.
 The receivers weigh as little as one gram and can be recharged between experiments.
-The implants are made to order with many options for light colors, single or bilateral fibers, and fiber diameter.
-Two-color implants are available for bistable opsins or stimulation and inhibition at the same site.
+The implants are made to order with many options for light colors, single or bilateral fibers, fiber length, and fiber diameter.
+Two-color implants are available for use with bistable opsins or stimulation and inhibition at the same site.

 You can adjust the light power with a screwdriver.
 For two-channel receivers, the power for each channel is adjusted independently.
-This way you can make certain each mouse or rat in a group receives the same irradiance at the target.
+Using our LPM light meter to measure the output lets you ensure that each mouse or rat in a group receives the same irradiance at the target.

 The pulse generator can, in turn, be triggered by behavioral events.
 A nose poke, lever, video tracking system, or other equipment can easily be used to trigger the start or stop of a pulse train.
 Amuza can work with you to make certain your behavioral equipment is compatible with Teleopto.

 Teleopto is great for scaleup: a single IR emitter can control multiple receivers on multiple mice or rats.
-With additional emitters, one remote can be used with multiple operant conditioning chambers.
+With additional emitters, one remote can be used with multiple operant conditioning chambers or cages.
 Additional emitters can also make certain there are no dead spots in a maze or other complex environment.
 The emitters have a range of 1-2 meters depending on lighting, but we also have high power IR emitters for use in large open field environments.